The Role of Pilgrimage in Different Religions

 In ancient Greek religion, pilgrimage to sacred sites such as temples, oracles, and sanctuaries was a significant practice.
 Pilgrims visited places like the Oracle of Delphi, the Temple of Apollo, and the Sanctuary of Asclepius to seek divine guidance, healing, and blessings.
 These journeys were often accompanied by rituals, sacrifices, and offerings to the gods.

-Celtic Religion
+Celtic Religions

-In Celtic religion, pilgrimage to sacred sites such as stone circles, wells, and groves was an important practice.
+In Celtic religions, pilgrimage to sacred sites such as stone circles, wells, and groves was an important practice.
 Pilgrims visited these sites to honor the gods and goddesses, seek healing, and connect with the natural world.
 Rituals, offerings, and ceremonies were performed to maintain harmony with the spiritual realm.

 Norse Religion